Pylons/pyramid_simpleform/docs/index.rst

 CSRF validation
 ---------------

 **pyramid_simpleform** also does CSRF validation for you, with the help of Pyramid's underlying CSRF support.
-In order to use this with your FormEncode schema, remember to set **allow_extra_fields** and **filter_extra_fields** both to **True** (a handy tip if you have a lot of schemas is to create a BaseSchema with these set by default, and just subclass that for your other schemas).

 The default **FormRenderer** also has a method **csrf()** which renders a hidden input with a fresh CSRF token.
 This is reset with each request.
 You have to include this in your form for this to work.